 As a team manager, it’s important that you foster deep relationships with your team.
 Sales is no longer just about building relationships with customers but also building relationships with your team.
 Salespeople respond to individual feedback on performance and embrace the idea of monthly one-on-ones to help them evolve.

 A common mistake that sales managers make is they focus on their teams’ strengths while ignoring their weaknesses.
 The best approach to keeping a sales team motivated is to help them develop their weaknesses and tackle them head-on.
 For example, if a team member is strong at relationship building but struggles at generating leads; help them improve and figure out how they can help their team with relationship development.

 Strive to make your sales team better by investing in them and helping them grow.
 In doing so, you need to strive to keep them motivated with praise and leading the pack into the trenches.
 Take blame when necessary and never throw your team under the bus.

 Create Friendly Competition

 Sales is a business vertical that was built on competition.
-The best sales people are competitive by nature and are motivated more by winning than anything else.
+The best salespeople are competitive by nature and are motivated more by winning than anything else.
 They see money as a scorecard and their quota as a challenge.

-Internal competitions and contests can spark sales people to increase morale and spark a bit of friendly competition.
+Internal competitions and contests can spark salespeople to increase morale and spark a bit of friendly competition.
 These contests can drive not only great results for your bottom line but also drive great results for developing a sense of team morale.
 Contests can also help in the development of new skills for your team such as collaboration and creativity.
-Overall, it’s a great tactic to generating a bit of conversation around the office and ultimately driving your sales team to be motivated and improve their morale.
+Overall, it’s a great tactic for generating a bit of conversation around the office and ultimately driving your sales team to be motivated and improve their morale.

 Empower Them with Process & Technology